marianc000/junit5TestNames/README.md

-# Automatically create and fill pages in Confluence
+# Print names of test methods executed by JUnit 5
-Import contents into Confluence through the user interface using a Puppeteer-controlled browser
+Use methods names to delimit output of unit tests

-Sample code for my very exciting post https://marian-caikovski.medium.com/automatically-create-and-fill-pages-in-confluence-22fe0cb2359c about automatic creation of pages with tables in Confluence
+Sample code for my very exciting post https://marian-caikovski.medium.com/automatically-create-and-fill-pages-in-confluence-22fe0cb2359c about making output of unit tests more informative